 Another quick tip.
 Do a hard-press close to the lefthand edge of the screen - you can do this from the Home screen or from a lot of apps.
 You'll see the screen edges of some previously used apps.
 Press harder still or swipe across to the right and you'll find yourself in the app switcher, from where you can easily jump to a recently open app.

 Hey, it's slightly quicker than doing a double-press on the Home button.
 And enjoy it while it lasts, because this feature is being removed in iOS 11.

 The fact that the 3D Touch screen can distinguish between different degrees of pressure is a godsend for makers of illustration and drawing apps: it unlocks the ability to create proper art.

-This feature would be even more appealing on a tablet, which is the natural form factor for digital artists, but the implementation of 3D Touch on an iPad screen seems unlikely to happen before the launch of the iPad Pro 2, if it even happens then.
+This feature would be even more appealing on a tablet, which is the natural form factor for digital artists, but the implementation of 3D Touch on an iPad screen seems unlikely to happen.

 The Pro offers a similar feature provided you buy the (pressure-sensitive) Apple Pencil stylus, but it doesn't have 3D Touch.

 Pressure-sensitive buttons in iOS games

 3D Touch holds the potential to turn onscreen elements into pressure-sensitive gaming controls - making games deeper without making their control systems any more complicated.
 This is a quantum leap forward.

 The poster child for 3D Touch gaming at launch was AG Drive, which offers a pressure-sensitive accelerator button on the righthand side of the screen: press it normally to go at a normal speed, and press harder to kick into top gear.